thepasterover/employee-management-system/admin/README.md

 Admin Pages - A Fully Responsive Employee Management System built with Vue and NodeJS

+**IMPORTANT: ADD ONE OR MULTIPLE ADMINS IN THE SERVER MANUALLY.
+THIS IS TO AVOID ANY POTENTIAL SECURITY ISSUES.**

  - [Report  Bug](https://github.com/thepasterover/employee-management-system/issues)
  - [Request Feature](https://github.com/thepasterover/employee-management-system/issues)